syncfusion-content/maui-docs/MAUI/Scheduler/reminders.md

 # Appointment reminders in .NET MAUI Scheduler (SfScheduler)

-The .NET MAUI Scheduler notify an appointment reminders by using the [EnableReminder] property and [ReminderAlertOpening] event.
+The .NET MAUI Scheduler notify an appointment reminder by using the [EnableReminder] property and [ReminderAlertOpening] event.
 An appointment can have one or more reminders.

 N>
-* As restriction in enabling toast notification in .NET MAUI Framework, as of now added event to notify appointment reminder.[Reference](https://github.com/dotnet/maui/discussions/4216)
+* As a restriction in enabling toast notification in .NET MAUI Framework, as of now, add an event to notify appointment reminders.[Reference](https://github.com/dotnet/maui/discussions/4216)

 ## Handling reminders for future appointments

-* Future normal and recurring appointment reminder alert will be displayed as Reminder alert time.
+* Future normal and recurring appointment reminder alerts will be displayed as Reminder alert time.

-* Reminder alert time will be calculated form appointment start time substrate with reminder time interval.
-For an example if appointment time is 3.30pm and reminder time interval is `new Timespan (0,15,0)` then reminder alter time is 3.15 pm.
+* Reminder alert time will be calculated from the appointment start time substrate with reminder time interval.
+For example, if the appointment time is 3.30 pm and the reminder time interval is `new Timespan (0,15,0)`, then the reminder alter time is 3.15 pm.

 ## Handling reminders for overdue appointments

-* If a Non-recurring appointments reminder is in past, reminder alert as overdue untill dismissed.
+* If a Non-recurring appointment reminder is in the past, the reminder alert is overdue until dismissed.

-* Recurring appointment overdue from last occurrence date and time until last occurrence is dismissed.
+* Recurring appointment overdue from the last occurrence date and time until the last occurrence is dismissed.

-* Recurrence appointment due calculated from current date occurrence and it is in due until next occurrence reminder time.
+* Recurrence appointment due calculated from current date occurrence and is in due until the next reminder time.

-*  If the last occurrence in recurrence is series is get dismissed, then the pattern recurring appointment dismissed.
+* If the last occurrence in recurrence in series is dismissed, then the recurring pattern appointment is dismissed.

 ## Handling reminders for Changed occurrence appointments

-* Once the changed occurrence is moved to the future, then pattern reminder value will be used for changed occurrence.
+* Once the changed occurrence is moved to the future, then the pattern reminder value will be used for the changed occurrence.

 * When the changed occurrence is restored to a time in the past, then its reminder will be dismissed.